UPPMAX/HPC-python/docs/ml.rst

                       #SBATCH --time=00:10:00
                       #SBATCH -n 1

-                      # Set a path where the example programs are installed.
+                      # Change to where the example programs are installed.
                       # Change the below to your own path to where you placed the example programs
-                      MYPATH=/proj/nobackup/python-hpc/<mydir-name>/HPC-python/Exercises/examples/programs/
+                      cd /proj/nobackup/python-hpc/<mydir-name>/HPC-python/Exercises/examples/programs/

                       # Remove any loaded modules and load the ones we need
                       module purge  > /dev/null 2>&1